Member states of the Arab League: List of current observer states

-Seven countries are observer states—a status that entitles them to express their opinion and give advice but denies them voting rights.
+Seven countries are observer states, a status that entitles them to express their opinion and give advice but denies them voting rights.
 These are Eritrea, where Arabic is one of the official languages, as well as Brazil and Venezuela, which have large and influential Arab communities.
-India is another observer to the Arab League, with a sizable number of people claiming Arab descent.
+India is another observer of the Arab League, with a sizable number of people claiming Arab descent.
 Armenia was granted observer status in 2004.
 Chad was granted observer status in 2005.
 Greece became an observer state in 2021.